opendoor-labs/docker-image-resource/README.md

   { "EMAIL": "me@yopmail.com", "HOW_MANY_THINGS": 1, "DO_THING": false }
   ```

+* `buildkit`: *Optional.* If anything other than `false`, this will enable
+   BuildKit.
+BuildKit is required for some other features, and may produce
+   slightly faster builds.

 * `cache`: *Optional.* Default `false`.
 When the `build` parameter is set,
   first pull `image:tag` from the Docker registry (so as to use cached
   intermediate images when building).
 This will cause the resource to fail